nanocosmos/docs/docs/cloud/troubleshooting.md

 ## Ingests

 The ***Ingest*** tab selects the ingest data group with all items described in detail next.
 Whether you have synchronized a corresponding playout or entered a valid, in the time period available stream name yourself, you will have access to ingest specific data, depending on the used protocol WebRTC or RTMP.
 You can see which protocol was used after entering a stream name right below the selection.
 We also implemented support for current running ingests.
-Ingests with metric option disabled are also shown, but will not contain data.

 ![Ingest](assets/tp-ingest1.png)